 Mmmmmmmmm… these are my favorite things ever.
 I had someone at a fitness camp tell me that potatoes get a bad rap and it made my life!
 Best news ever.
 Ok so you have the first part done.
 You’ll add the potatoes to a container.

 I used these Reynolds™ heat & eat containers.
 They were perfect for our weekend events because they are a one-time use – you put everything in, can heat it up later (for work or whatever) and then recycle when you are done.
 So then we aren’t stuck lugging everything back with us.
 They are also lightweight, stain and odor resistant plus inexpensive.
 Dreamy right?

 I made two versions of these breakfast bowls – half with salsa for a little extra flavor and half without.
-I prefer without but I knew my husband would prefer them with salsa.
-I spread 1 cup of salsa over 3 bowls.
+Customize them for your family members.
+I prefer without but I knew my husband would want the salsa.

 Next you’ll scramble your eggs.
 Pretty straight forward.
 9 eggs plus some water to fluff them up.
 Mix in a bowl and then add to a hot pan.
 I sprayed my pan with olive oil spray first so they wouldn’t stick.
 The biggest thing in this step is to not overcook them.
 Since you will be reheating the eggs at some point, you want to make sure that they are just slightly underdone.
 They should be moist when you take them off the stove.
 Sprinkle with pepper to taste.

 Sprinkle with 1 1/2 c. of cheese over the 6 bowls.
 Just a little taste of cheese. :)

 And ta-da!
 You have breakfast bowls for the week.
 It takes just a little bit of prep work and then you are set.